wondercrazy15/lightshot-print-screen-linux-handler/README.md

-# Lightshot Print Screen key Linux handler
+# Lightshot print screen Linux handler

 This script handles global Print Screen key strokes for you to fully enjoy Lightshot on Linux.